2018 Call for Proposals

 - Faculty Development

 PLEASE NOTE: In both content and title, proposals should focus on teaching and student learning in higher education and should address how innovations developed in the context of one discipline can be adapted to other disciplines.
-We discourage proposals that are solely focused on teaching and learning in a single discipline or on K-12 teaching and learning.
+We discourage proposals that are solely focused on K-12 teaching and learning.

 - Create Summit User Account - Look below for Adding Additional Speakers